MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-finalize-migration-batch.md

 ## Cause

-The finalization fails because stale public folder mailbox migration requests aren't synced successfully and recently.
-The stale requests cause delay and failure of the completion of the migration batch.
-If any request isn't synced successfully within seven days, a check that ensures all requests are in the healthy state fails.
+To be able to finalize the migration, a check is made to ensure that all public folder migration requests have been successfully synchronized recently.
+If there is any problem preventing a migration job from completing the synchronization, it will cause a huge delay during the completion of the migration job, and may prevent the batch migration from being completed.
+In this situation, the check will fail and return an error.

 ## Resolution

 To fix this issue, follow these steps:

-1. Run the following cmdlets to check the status of the migration batch and all public folder mailbox migration requests.
+1. Make sure that the status of the migration batch and all public folder mailbox migration requests is **Synced**.
+To check the status, run the following PowerShell cmdlets.

    - For the migration batch, run the [Get-MigrationBatch](/powershell/module/exchange/get-migrationbatch) cmdlet.